Invictarx: Discovery and naming

-In May 2011, an incomplete postcranial skeleton of an ankylosaur was discovered from the upper Allison Member of the Menefee Formation, San Juan Basin by Dan Williamson.
+In May 2011, an incomplete postcranial skeleton of an ankylosaur was discovered from the upper Allison Member of the Menefee Formation, San Juan Basin by Daniel Williamson.
 A second incomplete postcranial skeleton was discovered in October 2011 by Andrew T. McDonald while a third specimen was discovered in October 2015 by Keith Brockmann.
 The specimens were subsequently named and described in 2018 by Andrew T. McDonald and Douglas G. Wolfe.

 The holotype specimen, WSC 16505, consists of fragments of a dorsal rib, complete or partial identifiable osteoderms, and fragments of additional osteoderms.
 Two other specimens were referred to Invictarx: UMNH VP 28350, dorsal vertebrae, fragments of dorsal ribs, distal end of humerus, distal end of ulna, proximal ends of radii, incomplete metacarpal, numerous incomplete osteoderms, and fragments of additional osteoderms; and UMNH VP 28351, dorsal centra, fragments of dorsal ribs, numerous incomplete osteoderms, and fragments of additional osteoderms.
 The three specimens are housed at the Western Science Center, California and Natural History Museum of Utah, Salt Lake City, Utah.

 The generic name, Invictarx, is derived from the Latin words "invictus" (invincible or unconquerable) and "arx" (fortress), in reference to the fact that Invictarx, like all other ankylosaurs, were well-armoured.
-The specific name, zephyri, is derived from is the genitive form of the Latin noun zephyrus, meaning (of the) western wind, referring to the "blustery conditions that prevail among the outcrops where the specimens were discovered".
+The specific name, zephyri, is derived from is the genitive form of the Greek noun Zephyrus, meaning (of the) western wind, referring to the "blustery conditions that prevail among the outcrops where the specimens were discovered".